 Plantage Amsterdam– The Plantage is a large green space and luscious park located in the center of Amsterdam.
 It is here that you will find the zoo and botanical gardens.

 If you join a bike tour, you will likely come through this area.
 Plantage is a great place to enjoy some quiet time on your solo trip.
-An idea would be to go here with a good book or journal.

-One of the best things to do solo in Amsterdam is to go on a canal tour, like this one.
+One of the best things to do alone in Amsterdam is to go on a canal tour, like this one.
 This Flagship Canal Cruise in a classic boat includes unlimited drinks of wine, beer, and soft drinks AND some Dutch cheese.

-The hour-long canal cruise will take you on a guided tour through all of the hot spots in Amsterdam including, Anne Frank’s house, Rijksmuseum, and St. Nicholas Basilica!
+The hour-long cruise will take you on a guided tour through all of the hot spots in Amsterdam including, Anne Frank’s house, Rijksmuseum, and St. Nicholas Basilica!

 Worried about being alone on a boat full of couples and groups?!
 You need to change your mindset.
 The reason you are a solo traveller in Amsterdam is to enjoy the world and treat yourself.